 Growing companies are looking to expand their businesses worldwide.
-But this will be a problem if their content is in one language while their target market speaks in another.
+But they will have a problem if their content is in one language while their target market speaks in another.
 Hence the need for a multilingual content marketing strategy.

 Multilingual content marketing is the process of creating marketing content in multiple languages to reach a wider audience.